 Most of us don’t spend much time, if any, in the Scriptures.
 We take other peoples’ word for it and don’t seek the Truth for ourselves.
-Jesus’ birth story and the nativity scene stands alone as the greatest event of all time – together with His life, death and resurrection.
+Jesus’ birth story and the nativity scene stands alone as the most significant event of all time – together with His life, death, and resurrection.
 He is our salvation and deliverer which is the very meaning of His God-given name, Jesus.
 The whole counsel of His word is life’s manual for His disciples.

 Related Post: Find the Merry in Your Messy